The Big School

 [Right panel] Mun Kong, Chakravarthy, self, Alladin, Choong Keow, School Captain Mustafa Ali in the back row

 The Lower Sixers gamely collected four dollars per head and had about three or four days to organize a social for the following Saturday.
 All rivalry was forgotten as Upper and Lower Sixers mingled and made friends that January 18th evening.
 We had never seen our V.I. girls dressed in anything but the light blue-dark blue uniforms so they looked completely transformed into different creatures that evening.
-The headmaster and other teachers, including Dr Jones and Mr Milne, came along to grace the occasion.
-This new tradition would continue until the end of the Lewis era.
+The headmaster and other teachers, including Dr Kathleen Jones and Mr Alec Milne, came along to grace the occasion.
+This new tradition would continue for the rest of the Lewis era.

 Sixth Form Teachers and Subjects

 The academic curriculum was quite different for post-secondary education.
 For us science students physics, chemistry and the General Paper were compulsory subjects.
 For the fourth subject we had a choice of either biology or mathematics.
 After trying out biology for a week, I decided I wasn't made out to be a doctor, dentist or a life science professional.
 So it was goodbye to Miss Floyd as I marched with like-minded classmate Hoh Wing to join Mr Ayyar's mathematics class in that tiny corner room at the corner of the main block and the science wing.
 This, as I found out later, used to be the living quarters of Mr F. Daniel, the immediate post-war headmaster.
-It obviously had been a science lab before the war as there was a demonstration bench at the front of the class with a sink at one end and gas outlets.
-One could only imagine Mr Daniel cooking and washing his meals at this same bench and sleeping in a corner of this fifteen foot by fifteen foot space just ten years earlier.
-Mr Daniel's strategic choice of this room was well understood for, as Headmaster, he could look out of its many windows to survey the approaches to school.
+It obviously had been a science lab before the war as there was a demonstration bench at the front of the class with a sink at one end and gas outlets for bunsen burners.
+One could only imagine Mr Daniel cooking his meals and washing his cutlery at this same bench and sleeping in a corner of this fifteen foot by fifteen foot space a mere ten years earlier.
+Mr Daniel's choice of this room was strategic for, as Headmaster, he could look out of its many windows to survey the approaches to school.

 Our teachers were now completely Asian for the first time.
 The form master was chemistry master ex-Johanian Mr Sim Wong Kooi.
 He had been a student teacher here in 1956 and now was a full-fledged graduate from the University of Malaya with a first class honours degree and a Diploma in Education to boot.
 The chemistry lab of the new Sixth Form Block was the venue for all his lessons and practicals.